 ● Practicing emergency drills

 ● Maintaining emergency safety packs at each Club location

 ● Empowering kids to know that if they see something, say something

-BGCSAC has comprehensive safety policies in place that protect youth – including, but not limited to, supervision, transportation, communication, and prohibiting private one-on-one contact.
+BGCSAC maintains comprehensive safety policies in place that protect youth, including, but not limited to, supervision, transportation, communication, and prohibition of private one-on-one contact.

 24-hour Toll-free Child Safety Hotline